andrekramer/erdna/README.md

 " localhost:8080
 4181

-There is a REPL (read evaluate print loop) that can be started in a Node server
+There is a REPL (read evaluate print loop) that can be started in a running Node server
 with the ./erdna script (which loads examples/repl into the already running server).

-In one cmd window / shell run:
+In one shell / cmd window run:

 node --trace-uncaught --stack-size=100000 index.js

-and then ./erdna in another cmd window shell to start the ">" prompt in the node server.
+and then ./erdna in another shell / cmd window to start the ">" prompt in the node server.
 A Scheme expression can then we entered on a single line at a time.

 Try loading Conway's game of life with:
 (load "game-of-life.scm")

-or use "curl" commands to post any of the code samples in the files in the example directory to a running erdna server.
+or use "curl" commands to post any of the code samples in the files in the example directory to the running erdna server.